Cathyhjj/crispy2/_posts/2017-06-04-running-your-first-simulation.md

 #### 1.3 Save the spectra data and graph

-**1.** By clicking the **Save** button, the generated spectra can be saved into images or .txt files so that the data can be further plotted by other softwares.
+**1.** By clicking the **Save** button, the generated spectra can be saved into images or .txt files so that the data can be further processed by other softwares.

 ![]({{ site.url }}/img/tutorial/crop_12.png)